ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

         {: pre}

     3. Create a subnet for your VPC, and note its **ID**.
 Consider the following information when you create the VPC subnet:
         *  **Zones**: You must have one VPC subnet for each zone in your cluster.
-The available zones depend on the metro location that you created the VPC in.
+The available zones depend on the region that you created the VPC in.
 To list available zones in the region, run `ibmcloud is zones`.
         *  **IP addresses**: VPC subnets provide private IP addresses for your worker nodes and load balancer services in your cluster, so make sure to [create a subnet with enough IP addresses](/docs/openshift?topic=openshift-vpc-subnets#vpc_basics_subnets), such as 256.
 You can't change the number of IP addresses that a VPC subnet has later.
         *  **Public gateways**: Include the public gateway that you previously created.
 You must have one public gateway for each zone in your cluster.